nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 *A weekly view of all classes.*

 ### 3.11 View today's classes: `today` | `td`
-Displays an overview of all classes happening today.
+Displays an overview of all classes happening today. <br>
+Also, a reminder of classes happening today will be displayed when the TutAssistor is reopened.

 ![Today view](images/today_view.png)
 *A list of view of all classes happening today.*